 Your child's teacher is usually available at the end of each day if you wish to speak to them.
-Alternatively contact your child's teacher via Dojo or phone the office to request an appointment.
+Alternatively phone the office to request an appointment.

 How does the school know how well my child is doing?

 Each child's progress is carefully checked every term and placed on our tracking system using data from tests, classroom work and observations.
 These include the following: